hellogreg/tablight/README.md

 # Tablight
-Tablight is a tiny, responsive, progressively-enhanced top tabs widget for displaying content panels.
+Tablight is a tiny, responsive, accessible, progressively-enhanced top tabs widget for displaying content panels.

 I made it because I needed a replacement for YUI's Tabview.
 I used YUI in an old version of our website at my job, but I'm going without third-party frameworks this time around.